 Business Property Insurance

-Your Business Property Insurance will also provide several Business Interruption options that covers the loss of business income and rental income that occurs as a result of direct physical loss or damage to your property.
+Your Business Property Insurance will also provide several Business Interruption options that cover the loss of business income and rental income that occurs as a result of direct physical loss or damage to your property.

 Business Liability Insurance

 Stuff happens.
 No matter how tight a ship you run.
 Random events are bound to occur.

 Injuries can occur both inside and outside your business.
 What’s more, customer and visitor injuries on your property may result in lawsuits.
 Slips and falls are the most common hazard, resulting from inadequate lighting, missing handrails, uneven surfaces, or debris on surfaces.

 Liability Insurance protects your business in the event of a claim or action from a third party who has sustained bodily injury, property damage, or personal or advertising injury as a result of your negligence from your premises, operations, or products and operations.

 Many folks who use their own vehicles in their line of work, whether for deliveries, transporting gear, or sales calls, assume their personal policies will cover them.
 Unfortunately, this leaves them vulnerable to risks that could seriously impact their future financial wellbeing.
 When talking to your agent about your coverage, ensure you disclose that your vehicle is being used for business purposes.
 This will ensure that you have the coverage you need to get the job done.

 Business Life and Continuation Insurance

 As a business owner you owe it to your business partners and family to ensure that you have considered a business continuity plan, so your business will continue without any undue burden.